mechanomi/hunting-unicorns/README.md

 ## Contributing

 Do you have experience hunting unicorns?
 Have you tried something in this guide that didn't work or could be improved?
 We welcome contributions of all types.
-A good way to get started is by opening a [new issue](https://github.com/norosa/hunting-unicorns/issues) creating a [pull request](https://github.com/norosa/hunting-unicorns/pulls).
+An excellent way to get started is by opening a [new issue](https://github.com/norosa/hunting-unicorns/issues) creating a [pull request](https://github.com/norosa/hunting-unicorns/pulls).
 Thank you! :sparkles:

 ## License